ddelnano/dotfiles/README.md

 My dotfile configuration

 ## Todo
+- Move all generic keymappings to their own file, instead of dumping in vimrc
 - YCM install
   - Make install on different operating systems build it correctly
 - Assign keymap to make window resizing painless